zyfcjtc/MatchIt/README.md

 # MatchIt
-This is an individual assignment which I have made in school.
+This is an individual assignment which I have made in school.<br>

-<iframe width="854" height="480" src="https://www.youtube.com/embed/IFc5I6DU6-Q" frameborder="0" allowfullscreen></iframe>
+It have some bugs and looks terrible, but the basic function works.

+Here is the link how it works.
+<a href="https://www.youtube.com/embed/IFc5I6DU6-Q">Youtube Link</a>